XavierBerger/RPi-Monitor/docs/source/01_features.rst

   are presented as statistics pages.
 The web interface allow user to reoganise statistics by drag'n drop.
 Statistics page allow to zoom over graph to see details of the mertics.

   Embedded web server can be disable and page can be served by an external web server.

 Configurable
 ------------
   In **RPi-Monitor** everything is configurable:

-  * Define what metrics to extract and how to extract them
+  - Define what metrics to extract and how to extract them
-  * Define how to store metrics
+  - Define how to store metrics
-  * Define how to present and share metrics and statistics
+  - Define how to present and share metrics and statistics
-  * Define how to detect an alert and what to do when alert appears or disappears
+  - Define how to detect an alert and what to do when alert appears or disappears
-  * Define ... what you want to do with **RPi-Monitor**
+  - Define ... what you want to do with **RPi-Monitor**

-.. note:: See next chapters for configuration details and examples.
+.. note:: See `configuration <10_index.html>`_ chapter for details and examples.

 Processing metrics and raising alerts
 -------------------------------------